 Managing Depression Among Residents

-This metric measures the percent of long-term patients showing signs of depression.
+This datapoint is a measure of the percent of long-term care patients who are demonstrating signs of depression.

 Appropriate Vaccine Usage